qtaura/Planara/README.md

   <a href="#api">API</a> •
   <a href="#testing">Testing</a> •
   <a href="#monitoring">Monitoring</a> •
-  <a href="#troubleshooting">Troubleshooting</a>
+  <a href="#troubleshooting">Troubleshooting</a> •
+  <a href="#project-structure">Project Structure</a> •
+  <a href="#contributing">Contributing</a>
 </p>

 ---

 ## Overview
 Planara is a full-stack TypeScript application with a React + Vite frontend and an Express + TypeORM backend.
-It focuses on a secure, enumeration-safe email verification journey and a clean developer experience.
+It delivers a secure, enumeration-safe email verification journey and a modern, accessible UI.

 - End-to-end TypeScript with strict configs.
 - Modern UI with Tailwind v4, dark/light theme, and accessible flows.
 - Robust email verification: case-insensitive, rate-limited, and lockout-protected.
 - Optional monitoring hooks (Sentry) without hard dependencies.

+## What Is Planara
+Planara is a verification-first, collaborative workspace that helps teams plan, execute, and track work with clarity.
+It brings projects, tasks, milestones, roadmaps, files, and team communication into a cohesive experience designed for everyday momentum and high-level visibility.

+- Single place to organize projects, tasks, and timelines.
+- Clear progress tracking with milestones and dashboards.
+- Collaboration via comments and notifications.
+- Reliable onboarding using secure email verification (plus OAuth options).

+## Key Capabilities
+- Project and Task Management: create, assign, and track progress.
+- Kanban Boards: drag-and-drop task management in a modern interface.
+- Calendar & Roadmap Views: visualize schedules and longer-term plans.
+- Comments & Notifications: keep conversations and alerts in context.
+- Dashboard: quick overview of what matters across projects.
+- Files View: organize relevant assets for project delivery.
+- GitHub Repo Picker: connect repos to projects (for code-centric teams).
+- AI Assistant: contextual guidance integrated into the workspace.
+- Theming: dark/light modes with persistent preferences.

+## Use Cases
+- Product Planning: roadmap alignment across squads and milestones.
+- Execution Tracking: operational heartbeat for sprints and releases.
+- Milestone Reviews: ensure critical deliverables stay on track.
+- Onboarding: verify emails securely and start collaborating fast.
+- Team Visibility: shared source of truth for project status.

 ## Verification Flow
 Email verification is designed to be secure, predictable, and user-friendly.